Hunter-Baliatico/Psychiatric-Readmission-Risk-Quality-Benchmarking/README.md

 - **Category 3:** Intervention Metrics & Readmission Distribution
 - **Category 4:** Ownership & Regional Benchmarks

-The SQL queries used to inspect and clean the data for this analysis can be found here → [SQL Data Cleaning Scripts](#)
+The SQL queries used to inspect, clean, and analyze the data for this analysis can be found here → [SQL Data Cleaning Scripts](#)
-Targeted SQL queries regarding specific performance metrics can be found here → [SQL Analytical Queries](#)
-An interactive Tableau story including all 5 dashboard used to explore and report findings can be found here → https://public.tableau.com/app/profile/hunter.baliatico/viz/PsychiatricFacilityReadmissionAnalysis/PsychiatricFacilityReadmissionAnalysis
+The full SQL documentation page can be found here → SQL Documentation.md An interactive Tableau story including all 5 dashboard used to explore and report findings can be found here → https://public.tableau.com/app/profile/hunter.baliatico/viz/PsychiatricFacilityReadmissionAnalysis/PsychiatricFacilityReadmissionAnalysis

 ---